open-telemetry/.github/README.md

 </p>

 <p align="center">
-OpenTelemetry is a collection of tools, APIs, and SDKs.
+OpenTelemetry is a collection of APIs, SDKs, and tools.
 Use it to instrument, generate, collect, and export telemetry data (<a href="https://opentelemetry.io/docs/concepts/signals/metrics/">metrics</a>, <a href="https://opentelemetry.io/docs/concepts/signals/logs/">logs</a> and <a href="https://opentelemetry.io/docs/concepts/signals/traces/">traces</a>) to help you analyze your software’s performance and behavior.
 </p>